-During fiscal years 2017 and 2018, we created a scalable chemical synthetic route for the manufacture of luxeptinib drug substance and have scaled the manufacture of API to multi-kg levels, we completed the manufacture of a multi-kg batch of API under GMP conditions as our API supply for our first-in-human clinical trials, and we manufactured under GMP conditions two dosage strengths of capsules to serve as our clinical supply in those human studies.
+During fiscal years 2017 and 2018, we created a scalable chemical synthetic route for the manufacture of luxeptinib drug substance and have scaled the manufacture of API to multi-kg levels, we completed the manufacture of a multi-kg batch of API under good manufacturing practice ("GMP") conditions as our API supply for our first-in-human clinical trials, and we manufactured under GMP conditions two dosage strengths of capsules to serve as our clinical supply in those human studies.
 During fiscal years 2019 and 2020, we completed the successful manufacture of multiple batches of API and drug product and planned numerous GMP production campaigns to supply the ongoing trial and planned trials into the future.
 To date we have been able to manufacture API and capsules to support clinical supplies under GMP conditions.
 In fiscal 2021, we continued our manufacturing campaigns and scale-up and tech transfer activities to support additional manufacturing capacity for the ongoing and planned clinical trials of luxeptinib.
-Additional research and development funds were utilized to support the development of a "third generation (G3)" formulation of luxeptinib.
-Now that the G3 formulation has been successfully manufactured and has demonstrated encouraging PK properties, the manufacture of additional batches of G1 and G2 drug product has been discontinued and the amount of drug substance manufacturing has been reduced.
+Additional research and development funds were utilized to support the development of the third generation ("G3") formulation of luxeptinib.
+Now that the G3 formulation has been successfully manufactured and has demonstrated encouraging PK properties, the manufacture of additional batches of the first ("G1") and second generation formulation of luxeptinib are discontinued, and the amount of drug substance manufacturing is reduced.